hackingmaterials/rocketsled/README.md

 TurboWorks functions as a **black box optimizer and task manager**; it requires no knowledge of a function in order to optimize it, and TurboWorks **retains the workflow management abilties** of FireWorks (provenance, dynamic workflows, duplicate detection and correction, error handling).
 TurboWorks is implemented as a modular atomic task in a FireWorks workflow, a series of complex tasks; it can run multiple optimizations for a single task, or it can execute only once in an entire workflow.
+It's up to you.
 ###What kind of machine learning does it use?
 TurboWorks includes a general purpose **Gaussian process** algorithm (Skopt) which can handle categorical, continuous, discrete integer, and mixed data type optimization tasks.
 TurboWorks also includes a specialized integer-specific Gaussian process library (COMBO) meant to reduce the computational time needed for optimizations on large data sets.